 A student may meet degree requirements as stated in any Catalogue in effect during the years of enrollment provided:

-- 1. The student has not made a change in curriculum; - 2.
-There is not a break of one calendar year or more in attending Southeastern; - 3.
-Seven years have not elapsed since entering the curriculum.
+- 1. the student has not changed his or her major, and - 2. there is not a break of one calendar year or more in attending Southeastern, and - 3. seven years have not elapsed since entering the major.